Dawn of Chromatica

 Dawn of Chromatica is the third remix album by American singer-songwriter Lady Gaga, released on September 3, 2021, by Streamline and Interscope Records.
-Consisting of remixes of songs from Gaga's sixth studio album, Chromatica (2020), the album embraces an underground, hyperpop production and features collaborations with numerous pop and electronic musicians.
+Consisting of remixes of songs from Gaga's sixth studio album, Chromatica (2020), the album was executive produced by BloodPop and embraces an underground and hyperpop-influenced sound.
+Gaga conceived the project as a way to highlight emerging artists and producers.
+It features collaborations with numerous pop and electronic musicians, including Arca, Rina Sawayama, Pabllo Vittar, Charli XCX, Ashnikko, Shygirl, Dorian Electra and Bree Runway, while retaining the contributions of Ariana Grande, Blackpink, and Elton John from the original album.

-Gaga's goal with her album was to display her love and support towards younger and upcoming artists.
-The featured acts include Arca, Rina Sawayama, Pabllo Vittar, Charli XCX, Ashnikko, Shygirl, Dorian Electra and Bree Runway, while retaining the contributions of Ariana Grande, Blackpink, and Elton John from the original album.
-Dawn of Chromatica received generally favorable reviews from music critics, who underscored its experimental nature.
+Dawn of Chromatica received generally favorable reviews from music critics, who highlighted its experimental production and use of alternative electronic styles.
 Commercially, it peaked at number 66 on the US Billboard 200, while topping the Dance/Electronic Albums chart.
+It also charted in several international territories, including Australia, New Zealand, Greece, and Hungary.